Genymobile/scrcpy/doc/android-client.md

 6. Optionally enter an Android package name to launch that app automatically after connecting.
 7. In the connection editor, enable Automatic resolution for adaptive video.
-   The client keeps the ADB session and control channel alive while it lowers or raises the target video size when packet delivery becomes slow or stable.
-   Disable it to select a fixed maximum video size.
+   Set the maximum to 1280p or 1440p.
+The client lowers or raises the target video size between that maximum and a 720p floor when packet delivery becomes slow or stable.
+The maximum remains editable while Automatic resolution is enabled.
+Choosing 720p leaves no range for adaptation, so it behaves like a fixed 720p stream.
+Disable Automatic resolution to select a fixed maximum video size.

 The connection editor explains the network and authorization requirements.
 Do not use an ADB TCP endpoint on a network you do not trust.
 The target address,